 Patina or instant weathering

-The market has even jumped on it by giving classics an instant calm look.
-But that is more for people who see the now so current lived experience as a 'trend' or 'lifestyle thing'.
-In any case, 'aging' a classic seems to be cheaper than a regular spraying job.
-For reassurance: The Beetle in the photos is so 'done' that it can easily be returned to its original paint condition.
-And the result of that 'aging' in any case shows craftsmanship.
+The market has even jumped in on it by giving classics an instant calm look.
+But that is more for people who see the now-present tendency as 'trend' or 'lifestyle thingy'.
+The 'aging' of a classic in this way seems to be cheaper than a regular spray job.
+For reassurance: The beetle in the photos is so 'done' that it can easily be returned to its original paint.
+And the result of that 'aging' is evidence of craftsmanship.

 But of course there is little new under the sun.
 Such an 20-25 years ago you could hand in your ZGAN Range Rover, Laro or Mercedes G Class to professionally slap some dents and butches.
 Skew the bumper.
 Spray off with dredge where it was tough and then fix the dredge with matte-white paint.